fishcus/KAP-manual/en/model/cube/create_cube.en.md

 This article will introduce how to design a cube with sample data(learn_kylin).

-Open KAP Web UI, select project *learn_kylin* in project list located at upper left corner.
+Open this product Web UI, select project *learn_kylin* in project list located at upper left corner.

 ![](images/createcube_1.png)